a7K9mP2vL1xR/Yos-Memoryless-Dynamic-Computer/README.md

-# Yos's Memoryless Dynamic Computer
+# Yos's Dynamic Computer
-this computer Concept that are hand builder and code or algorithm reader and screen monitor and camera and 3d printer or material maker but no memory only chip because memory Is created by 3d printer or material maker using mechanical hand
+This Computer computer concept that are there limb for put and take object and also moving and there code or algorithm reader and screen monitor and camera and 3d printer or material maker but no memory just only chip because memory Is created by 3d printer or material maker using the mechanical limb